 Focuses on preparation of complete meals to order.
 Emphasizes cooking center of the plate items such as meat, fish, seafood, and poultry as well as accompaniment foods such as starches and vegetables.
 Enables the student to prepare sauces, entrée salads, edible garnishes, and meals determined by the menu prepared for a dining room setting.
-Emphasizes line supervisor, sauté cook, pantry cook, cooks helper and runner responsibilities.
+Emphasizes

-CUA 2061- Cost Controls (3)
+CUA 2061 - Cost Controls (3)